iominh/minhongrails.github.io/_posts/2013-05-12-why-i-skipped-business-school.md

 In this post I wanted to describe why I skipped business school and an MBA.
 Several years ago I had an opportunity to attend business school.
 I prepared for months, took the GMAT and asked for recommendations.
 It was a great feeling to receive the acceptance letter.
-All my life I wasn't very studious but suddenly towards the end of my undergrad studies it suddenly clicked that I really liked learning, which triggered a burst of enthusiasm that led to my immediate enrollment in grad school and subsequently my desire to learn business.
 However, in all my enthusiasm, I didn't carefully consider the two great costs of going to business school: time and money.

 Business school is expensive.
 Since I was going to enroll part-time, there wasn't really any financial aid and I was looking at loans of $80k+ just